Enhanced dynamic zones

 Use enhanced dynamic zones to define the IP service categories, locations, and Autonomous System Numbers (ASNs) that are blocked or allowed in a zone.
 IP service categories include proxies, VPNs, and anonymizers.

-You can configure an enhanced dynamic zone as a blocklist, where all IP service category types, locations, and ASNs that you add to the zone are blocked before authentication.
+You can configure an enhanced dynamic zone as a blocklist, where all IP service category types, locations, and ASNs that you add are blocked before authentication.
+If you've enabled the IP Exempt Zone feature, you can also configure an exempt zone to always allow traffic from specific IPs regardless of conflicting network zones or Okta ThreatInsight configurations.

 Blocking traffic before authentication prevents attackers from accessing your Okta sign-in and registration pages if the attempt is initiated from an IP or network identified in your network zone.